 Students of Moody have the opportunity to study the Word of God through several different locations and venues.
-A traditional classroom setting in an urban environment hosts our Chicago campus students in undergraduate and graduate programs and degrees, while an intimate branch campus is available in Spokane, Washington for undergraduate students.
-Another branch campus in Michigan is available for graduate students, giving them access to three diverse areas surrounding Plymouth.
+Our main Chicago campus provides a traditional classroom setting in an urban environment for students in undergraduate and graduate programs and degrees.
+An intimate classroom setting in Spokane, Washington is available to undergraduate students in the Missionary Aviation Technology degree program.
+The branch campus in Michigan is available for graduate students, giving them access to three diverse areas surrounding Plymouth.
 Those who are "rooted learners" can choose classes offered via distance learning venues toward undergraduate and graduate programs and degrees.